-- Protocol version - Target certificate identifier
+- Protocol version, and - Target certificate identifier

-The target certificate identifier contains hash function algorithm, the hash value of the issuer name, the hash value of the issuer key, and the serial number of the target certificate.
+The target certificate identifier contains the hash algorithm, the hash of the issuer's DN, the hash of the issuer's public key and the serial number of the target certificate.

-The basic fields in OCSP response issued by eCA shall contain the following information:
+The OCSP response issued by eCA shall contain the following basic fields:

+Field Description

-Field Description Version v.1 (0x0) OCSP Responder ID The subject DN of OCSP responder Produced Time OCSP response sign time Target Certificate Identifier Including hash function algorithm, the hash value of the issuer name, the hash value of the issuer key, and the serial number of the target certificate Certificate Status Certificate status code (0: valid /1: revoked /2: unknown) ThisUpdate/NextUpdate This recommended validity period for this response, including ThisUpdate and NextUpdate Signature Algorithm OCSP Response signature algorithm, which can be sha256WithRSAEncryption Signature OCSP responder signature Certificates OCSP responder certificate
+Version v.1 (0x0)

+OCSP Responder ID The subject DN of OCSP responder

+Produced Time OCSP response sign time

+Target Certificate Identifier The contents of this field include the hash algorithm, the hash of the

+Field Description issuer's DN, the hash of the issuer's public key and the serial number of the target certificate.
+Certificate Status Certificate status code (0: valid /1: revoked /2: unknown) ThisUpdate/NextUpdate This recommended validity period for this response, including ThisUpdate and NextUpdate Signature Algorithm OCSP response signature algorithm, which can be sha256WithRSAEncryption Signature OCSP responder signature Certificates OCSP responder certificate